-I have been working with entrepreneurs and CEOs for the last 10 years as a HR Consultant.
-What I have learned from being in direct contact with the the board level is that there are many executives who tend to think that fancy and complicated is always better, even if they make your life impossible.
+I have been working with entrepreneurs and CEOs for the last ten years as an HR Consultant.
+What I have learned from being in direct contact with the board level is that there are many executives who tend to think that fancy and complicated is always better, even if they make your life impossible.

 How Complicated Processes Make Your Life Complicated

-Before my first official meeting with the CEO, he sent me a link to a folder that contained at least 20 videos from an online course, and many documents.
-The course had a fancy name and it had cost the company hundreds of dollars within a whole “plan” for the company that costed few thousands.
+Before my first official meeting with the CEO, he sent me a link to a folder that contained at least 20 videos from an online course and many documents.
+The course had a fancy name, and it had cost the company hundreds of dollars within a whole “plan” for the company that cost a few thousand.

-The course had a man speaking about how the big corporations have grown, and how they delivered their projects.
-Most videos explained how your company could make millions, just following simple advice from him.
+The course had a man speaking about how the big corporations have grown and how they delivered their projects.
+Most videos explained how your company could make millions just by following simple advice from him.

 Why?
 Because he wanted to keep something he considered good.
 It was fancy and expensive, so why wouldn’t it be exactly what his company needed?

 Let me explain why.
-Even though the recruitment process and onboarding described was not bad, and followed best practices, it was not what a 30 employee’s company needed.
-It was long, high maintenance, and non effective for them.
+Even though the recruitment process and onboarding described were not bad and followed best practices, it was not what a 30-employee company needed.
+It was long, high maintenance, and noneffective for them.
 It was good for a 10K+ employees company.
 Just not for them.

 My client increased the amount of time dedicated to recruitment to make it his primary task.
-So he was not a CEO anymore, he was the HR manager.
-Even worse was that he was so tired of doing it that he lost perspective and was not even doing the right hiring because the process was not simple, neither efficient.
+So he was not the CEO anymore; he was the HR manager.
+Even worse was that he was so tired of doing it that he lost perspective and was not even doing the right hiring because the process was not simple or efficient.
 But it had many fancy steps, so it had to be good!

 How can you check if your policies and procedures are simple enough?
 When you implement a new policy, think about the following questions: